School Councils in Alberta

 - represent the parent voice in the school community

-The Alberta School Councils’ Association (ASCA) provides support and resources, including knowledge and skill development, consultation and workshops, to enhance meaningful parent contribution and participation in school councils and COSCs across the province.
+The Alberta School Councils’ Association (ASCA) provides support and resources, including knowledge and skill development, consultation and learning opportunities, to enhance meaningful parent contribution and participation in school councils and COSCs across the province.